 Note: This figure shows schools (green dots) located in the boundaries of the urban areas of the cities of Viña del Mar and Valparaiso.
 It can be seen that some schools are located just at the outskirts of the city and are captured by the market boundary given by the buffer zone.
 Source: INE, Ministry of Education MINEDUC, own calculations.

-Assigning students to markets (S^m and Π^m)
+1.3 Assigning students to markets $(S^m \text{ and } \Pi^m)$

 Students are assigned to markets through their school.
-In the previous subsection, schools were assigned to markets through their location on the map.
-To get market shares, we use administrative aggregate data on all students at every school in every grade at a given point in time to determine the aggregate number of students in a market and thus the aggregate share of each firm in the market.
-Specifically, we take all students at urban schools with an educational code codigo ensenanza of 110, which indicates regular primary education, that are located in urban areas and have some students matriculated in the first grade.
-If the school has been associated with a particular market, the students at that school are deemed to belong to that market.
+In the previous subsection, I described how schools were assigned to markets through their location on the map.
+To get market shares, I use administrative aggregate data on all students at every school in every grade at a given point in time.
+Using this, I determine the total number of students in a market and thus the aggregate share of each firm in the market.

+If a school has been associated with a particular market, the students at that school are deemed to belong to that market.
 Since all students must attend some school and we observe the universe of schooling options, the total number of students in the market is then taken to be the sum of all students at all the schools in that market.

-Microdata on student matriculation associates students to schools, indicates what comuna they live in as well as what grade they are in.
-We take all students who attend schools found within the market buffer zones that are in 1st grade (for school choice micro moments) or in 4th grade (for estimation of school value added).
+Microdata on student matriculation associates students to schools, indicates what comuna they live in as well as their grade level.
+I take all students who attend schools found within the market buffer zones that are in 1st grade (for school choice micro moments) or in 4th grade (for estimation of school value added).
 Additional information about the students is available from surveys provided by SIMCE, and socioeconomic status at the time of birth is available from the Ministry of Health.

 The administrative microdata on students is used to categorize students into six types given the level of education of the mother and their household income level.
-The education levels are given by less than high school, high school and more than high school.
+The educational attainment of the mother is classified into three groups: less than high school, high school and more than high school.
 Income levels are given by the bottom 40% or top 60% of the income distribution.
 Income category is determined using survey data from SIMCE directly.
-Specifically, it is imputed by elegibility status of families for the SEP program, which is reported in the SIMCE survey1 This generates six discrete groups of students.
-Administrative microdata that associates each student to a school and thus to a market is used to identify the number of each type in each market.
-In terms of the model, in this step we have identified, for every market, the set of students S^m and the vector Π^m , which contains the shares of each type of student in the market.
+Specifically, it is imputed by eligibility status of families for the SEP program, which is reported in the SIMCE survey.1 This generates six discrete groups of students.
+Administrative microdata that associates each student to a school, and thus to a market, is used to identify the number of each type in each market.
+In terms of the model, in this step I have identified, for every market, the set of students S^m and the vector Π^m , which contains the shares of each type of student in the market.